8gears/Traefik-with-Pomerium-Forward-Auth-and-Proxy-on-Kubernetes-with-Helm/README.md

 1. Proxy Mode
 2. Forward Auth Mode

-Both modes can be used at the same time and have their pros and cons.
-The below diagram compares the both modes visually.
+Both modes of operation can be used at the same time.
+They have their pros and cons that are not addressed here.
+The below diagram highlights both modes visually.

 ![Pomerium Proxy vs Forward Auth Mode](./Pomerium-Operation-Modes.png)